Contents

 Heat Loss in Cold Seasons.

-With their flat or angled positions, skylights gather dirt and debris at a higher rate than windows.
-If you rarely tidy your windows, you’ll require to clean up the skylight more frequently.
-Plus, mounting the roof is the only way to clean up the outside of a skylight.
+With their flat or angled positions, skylights gather dirt and debris at a greater rate than windows.
+If you infrequently tidy your windows, you’ll require to clean the skylight more frequently.
+Plus, installing the roof is the only way to clean the outside of a skylight.

-The majority of standard-sized skylights cost $150 to $3,500.
+Many standard-sized skylights cost $150 to $3,500.
 The bigger the skylight, the greater the rate.
-If your roof opening doesn’t fit among the below sizes, expect to pay a minimum of 25% more for the unit than the next-closest requirement choice on this list.
+If your roof opening doesn’t fit one of the listed below sizes, anticipate to pay at least 25% more for the unit than the next-closest requirement alternative on this list.

 16-by-16 inches$ 150– $600.